Xeavin/The-Insurgents-Graveyard/README.md

-# The Insurgent's Graveyard v1.1.0
+# The Insurgent's Graveyard v1.2.0
-A collection of FFXII LUA scripts that didn't fit into any of my mods or that were requested and created for others.
-It's important to note that most of these scripts are only used in very specific situations like debuging or modding.
+A collection of FFXII scripts that were either requested and created for others, or are too niche to be included in any of my other mods.

-### Camera Position
+## Scripts
-Shows the position of the currently controlled character while roaming.
-You can use the **RightControl + End** keys to toggle the state of the script.
+The following features are available both as a LUA script (Steam) and as a cheat table (Steam/Microsoft Store).
+The former works automatically once installed where as the latter needs to be run manually after every game launch.
+Choose whatever works best for you.

 ### Fixed MP Regeneration
 Multiplies the number of steps necessary to gain 1 MP by the speed mode multiplier.
 So it is no longer possible to exploit the speed-mode by running around in circles to regain a lot of MP.